Home Repair and Do It Yourself Tips from the Natural Handyman

 I can't do anything about the latter, but we can troubleshoot the former:

-.
-If the route of travel aligns with the opening in the strike, but the wood from the jamb has not been completely cleared away from the strike opening (read sloppy installation here), use a chisel or utility knife to remove the offending wood.
+If the route of travel aligns with the opening in the strike, but the wood from the jamb has not been completely cleared away from the strike opening (also know as sloppy installation), use a chisel or utility knife to remove the offending wood.
 You can do this with the strike on or off, but I prefer to leave the strike on as a guide for cutting.

 Next patient!!